VirtualEstatePlanner/MegaDocker/README.md

 #### Custom Manikins

+While MEGADocker includes many **Manikins**, we can't do everything… yet.
+If you find that we are missing that one **Manikin** you need, you can write it yourself and build a custom version of MEGADocker for yourself.
+Of course, we'd love it if you added those **Manikins** to [this repo](https://github.com/VirtualEstatePlanner/MD), but you don't have to.
+Because MEGADocker is open source, you can look at any of the source code for existing **Manikins** and **Mites** to see how we do it.

 [TOC](#table-of-contents 'Jump back to the Table of Contents')

 [](#mobs)

 ### Mobs

+**Mobs** represent a full stack of microservices (**Manikins**) deployed across a cluster or swarm of hosts. **Mobs** are saved as `.megadocker` files, and can exported a `docker-compose.yml` file to be used in KLubernetes or Docker swarm mode.

 [TOC](#table-of-contents 'Jump back to the Table of Contents')